rollup/plugins/packages/node-resolve/README.md

 Default: `true`

 DEPRECATED: use "mainFields" instead

-Use "main" field or index.js, even if it's not an ES6 module (needs to be converted from CommonJS to ES6) – see https://github.com/rollup/rollup-plugin-commonjs
+Use `pkg.main` field or index.js, even if it's not an ES6 module (needs to be converted from CommonJS to ES6), see https://github.com/rollup/rollup-plugin-commonjs.

 ### `browser`

 Type: `Boolean`<br>
 Default: `false`

-Some package.json files have a "browser" field which specifies alternative files to load for people bundling for the browser.
-If that's you, either use this option or add "browser" to the "mainFields" option, otherwise pkg.browser will be ignored
+Some package.json files have a `pkg.browser` field which specifies alternative files to load for people bundling for the browser.
+If that's you, either use this option or add "browser" to the "mainFields" option, otherwise `pkg.browser` will be ignored.
+This option takes precedence over any other in "mainFields" if such are present.

 ### `extensions`